 The Cake Mix Doctor Returns: This book is worth it simply for the banana cake recipe.
 I always use cake mixes.
 They are cheap when purchased on sale, and can be cooked outdoors in a Dutch oven camp stove as well as the traditional way in an indoor oven.

 Magi-Cake Set of 2 Cake Pan Strips: Your cakes will have a nice even top when you use these strips.
 Really!

 The Dukan Diet: 2 Steps to Lose the Weight, 2 Steps to Keep It Off Forever: Eat too much cake?
 Survival Husband lost his extra weight in just 2 weeks on this diet.
 Great for a quick start or when you are on a weight loss plateau.

 550 lb.
 Type III Nylon Paracord: I wish I had known about Paracord years ago.
-With a recent price reduction to less than $8.00, there is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.
+There is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.